MaterializeInc/materialize/doc/developer/design/20210310_compressed_s3_sources.md

 algorithm applied.
 It should be noted that it is still possible that `Content-Type` can be a media type that needs to be decompressed (see `application/x-gzip` example above).

+### Using an Object Manifest

+Require that the customer provide an object (or set of objects?) that indicate how each object should handled.

 ### Using Object Name Suffix

 Detect the compression algorithm based on the filename suffix, such as `.gz`.

+### Reading Compression Headers / Magic Bytes

+We could use automatic filetype detection, ala the `file` unix command, to determine how to decode the file.
+At least one [magic crate](https://docs.rs/magic/0.12.2/magic/#usage-example) exists.
+Magic works quite well for standard filetypes but would it work sufficiently for our purposes?

 ## Open questions